Notice of Pre-AIA or AIA Status

 initiating a third random access based on the first configuration information; and

-performing BWP switching based on the first configuration information and initiating, by the terminal, a random access on the switched-to BWP.
+performing BWP switching based on the first configuration information and initiating, by the terminal, a random access on the switched-to BWP;

 The scope and subject matter of apparatus claim 17 is drawn to the apparatus of using the corresponding method claimed in claim 8.
 Therefore apparatus claim 17 corresponds to method claim 8 and is rejected for the same reasons of obviousness as used in claim 8 rejection above.

-Claims 3, 4, 12, and 13 and are rejected under 35 U.S.C.
-103 as being unpatentable over Vivo, in view of CATT and Mattam, and further in view of Zhang et al. US Pub 2021/0051767 (hereinafter “Zhang”).
+Claims 3 and 12 and are rejected under 35 U.S.C.
+103 as being unpatentable over Mattam, in view of Vivo, and further in view of Zhang et al. US Pub 2021/0051767 (hereinafter “Zhang”).

-Regarding claim 3
+Regarding claim 3 (Currently Amended)

-Vivo, as modified by CATT and Mattam, previously discloses the method according to claim 1, wherein during the process of performing the first random access on the secondary cell group SCG, in a case that the terminal initiates the second random access, the terminal stops performing the first random access, comprising:
+wherein the during the process of performing the first random access on the PSCell of the SCG, in a case that the terminal initiates the second random access, the terminal stops performing the first random access (“restricting initiation of Random Access Channel (RACH) process when a need of a Primary Secondary Cell (PSCell) or SCG to be in one of an activation state or a deactivation state.”
+[0306]) comprising:

-Vivo further discloses stopping, by the terminal (i.e. “UE”), performing the first random access in a case that a second condition is satisfied (“satisfies the corresponding CPC execution condition”), if the second random access is triggered by a conditional primary secondary cell change CPC being executed (“If at least one CPC candidate PSCell satisfies the corresponding CPC execution condition, the UE detaches from the source PSCell, applies the stored corresponding configuration for that selected candidate PSCell and synchronizes to that candidate PSCell.
+In an analogous art, Vivo discloses stopping, by the terminal (i.e. “UE”), performing the first random access in a case that a second condition is satisfied (“satisfies the corresponding CPC execution condition”), if the second random access is triggered by a conditional primary secondary cell change CPC being executed (“If at least one CPC candidate PSCell satisfies the corresponding CPC execution condition, the UE detaches from the source PSCell, applies the stored corresponding configuration for that selected candidate PSCell and synchronizes to that candidate PSCell.
 The UE completes the CPC execution procedure by sending an RRCReconfigurationComplete message to the new PSCell.”
 On pages 5-6, section 2.7); wherein

 the second condition comprises at least one of the following: